-The Editorial Board is responsible for the proper submission of scientific materials to the consideration of the scientific community, as well as reviews the submitted materials for plagiarism using verification systems.
+The Editorial Board of the Journal is responsible for the proper submission of scientific materials to the consideration of the scientific community, as well as reviews the submitted materials for plagiarism using verification systems.

-All materials, after preliminary evaluation by the editor, undergo an independent anonymous double-blind review.
-The Editorial Board of the Journal ensures the confidentiality and impartiality of the review process.
+All materials, after preliminary evaluation by the Editor, undergo an independent anonymous double-blind review.
+The Editorial Board ensures the confidentiality and impartiality of the review process.

-The Editorial Board of the Journal undertakes to provide an author with reviewers, who in a timely and impartial manner carry out the duties of reviewing the article, are not financially interested in research and do not represent the interests of a competing organization.
+The Editorial Board undertakes to provide an author with reviewers, who in a timely and impartial manner carry out the duties of reviewing the article, are not financially interested in the research and do not represent the interests of a competing organization.

-The Editorial Board of the Journal does not influence the decisions of the reviewers.
+The Editorial Board does not influence the decisions of the reviewers.

-The Editorial Board of the Journal evaluates the materials in terms of content and scientific value, regardless of age, race, gender, sexual orientation, religious and political views, origin, and nationality of the Author.
+The Editorial Board evaluates the materials in terms of content and scientific value, regardless of age, race, gender, sexual orientation, religious and political views, origin, and nationality of the Author.

-The Editorial Board of the Journal limits the confidentiality of the publication process to: Author, Reviewers, members of the Editorial Board, Publisher, and, if necessary, Research Advisors.
+The Editorial Board limits the confidentiality of the publication process to: Author, Reviewers, members of the Editorial Board, Publisher, and, if necessary, Research Advisors.

-The Editorial Board of the Journal guarantees the protection of unpublished data received from the Author in the course of preparation for publication.
+The Editorial Board guarantees the protection of unpublished data received from the Author.

 Conflict of Interest Disclosure Policy

-If the Executive Editor finds strong evidence of the fallacy of the conclusions provided in the work, plagiarism, falsification and fabrication of data, he informs the Author and the Publisher to make a decision on publication of corrections, clarification and apology on the website, if necessary.
+If the Executive Editor finds strong evidence of the fallacy of the conclusions provided in the work, plagiarism, falsification and fabrication of data, he informs the Author and the Publisher to make a decision on publication of corrections, clarification, apology, or a retraction, if necessary.

 Research Engagement and Collaboration

-The Editorial Board of the Journal publishes in the public domain on the website the current Rules for Authors and Reviewers.
+The Editorial Board publishes in the public domain on the website the current Rules for Authors and Reviewers.

 The content of each issue is discussed and approved at a meeting of the Editorial Board of the Journal.

-In case of disputed issues, the Editorial Board of the Journal acts in accordance with the COPE Guidelines on Issues of Public Ethics Violations: https://publicationethics.org
+In case of disputed issues, the Editorial Board acts in accordance with the COPE Guidelines on the Issues of Public Ethics Violations: https://publicationethics.org

 2.ETHICAL OBLIGATIONS OF REVIEWERS